- As low as $215/Night

 About the Area

 Located in Myrtle Beach, this condo is near the beach.
-Barefoot Landing and Broadway at the Beach are worth checking out if shopping is on the agenda, while those wishing to experience the area's popular attractions can visit Ripley's Aquarium and SkyWheel Myrtle Beach.
-Looking to enjoy an event or a game while in town?
-See what's going on at Broadway Grand Prix, or consider a night out at Burroughs & Chapin Pavilion Place.
+Barefoot Landing and Broadway at the Beach are worth checking out if shopping is on the agenda, while those wishing to experience the area's natural beauty can explore Myrtle Beach Beaches and North Myrtle Beach Beaches.
+Ripley's Aquarium and SkyWheel Myrtle Beach are not to be missed.

 Special Instructions